helium/HIP/0000-Eliminate-Rewards-for-IOT-Redundant-Coverage.md

 ### Aligns with previous standards

-New Hotspot owners are advised to install their hotspots at least 350 meters apart from one another to receive PoC rewards.
+New Hotspot owners are advised to install their Hotspots at least 350 meters apart from one another to receive PoC rewards.
 This is the distance represented by *Minimum Distance*.
 Hotspots that are asserted less than this distance apart do not earn by witnessing each other's beacons.
 This HIP extends that concept to only rewarding the *First to Witness* Hotspots which are less than *Minimum Distance* apart and providing *Redundant Coverage*.

 Keeping this distance ensures Hotspot deployers do not have a grievance if the minimum distance advice given them over the years changed via this HIP.

-### Multiple hotspots per location
+### Multiple Hotspots per location

-Many deployers want to install multiple hotspots per location for various reasons or use cases.
-This proposal still supports these installations, yet it discourages rewards based reasons by removing PoC rewards for the slower responding hotspots in dense locations.
+Many deployers want to install multiple Hotspots per location for various reasons or use cases.
+This proposal still supports these installations, yet it discourages rewards based reasons by removing PoC rewards for the slower responding Hotspots in dense locations.

 ### Alternatives
 #### Antenna Classifier

-Changing the Antenna Classifier to Denylist all hotspots in the same location regardless of asserted location would solve some of the same issues as this HIP.
-It would also Denylist legitimate use cases which require multiple hotspots per location.
+Changing the Antenna Classifier to Denylist all Hotspots in the same location regardless of asserted location would solve some of the same issues as this HIP.
+It would also Denylist legitimate use cases which require multiple Hotspots per location.

-#### Split rewards for redundant hotspots
+#### Split rewards for redundant Hotspots

-Instead of invalidating witnesses with *Redundant Coverage*, rewards could be split equally among the hotspots.
+Instead of invalidating witnesses with *Redundant Coverage*, rewards could be split equally among the Hotspots.
 This would not decrease *Redundant Coverage*.

 ## Unresolved Questions